w3c/sync-media-pub/src/pages/including-in-html.md

 ## Link to SyncMedia

-One idea is to use the HTML `link` element and express the `<link rel="alternate" type="syncmedia-mimetype-TODO" href="sync.xml">`
+One idea is to use the HTML `link` element and express the relationship via the `alternate` term.
+`<link rel="alternate" type="syncmedia-mimetype-TODO" href="sync.xml">`

 This goes along with using `alternate` for [incorporating SyncMedia into a Publication Manifest](incorporating-into-pubmanifest.html).